Back Together: PREMUROSA Summer School in Belgrade

 The 4-years project PREMUROSA kicked off in January 2020.
 The project combines ICT, biomedicine and material science competencies to increase the application of precision medicine approaches in the treatment of musculoskeletal disorders.
 Its main objective is to train a new generation of tissue engineering scientists from multiple European countries to develop new technologies and new therapies for musculoskeletal disorders.

 In October the project team organized a five-day network school, which was held online during this unpredictable time.
 A total of 53 participants representing all project partners attended the event.
 One of the main goals of the network school was to meet for the first time the 13 young researchers, to learn about them and their assigned research projects and to provide them with an insight into project structure, goals and scheduled obligations.

-Roberto Cippitani from the European Cooperation in Research and Education (EU CORE) offered general overview of the main rules and approaches governing Open access and Open Data obligations in the framework of H2020, in addition Rimondini and Irene Liverani from EU CORE explained all the relevant aspects related to event organization, such as fundraising, venue and timing, needed infrastructure etc.
+Roberto Cippitani from the European Cooperation in Research and Education (EU CORE) offered a general overview of the main rules and approaches governing Open Access and Open Data obligations in the framework of H2020, in addition, Rimondini and Irene Liverani from EU CORE explained all the relevant aspects related to event organization, such as fundraising, venue and timing, needed infrastructure etc.